|

 the Mediterranean.
 Sir Arthur Evans believed that the Minoans had

-colonized the mainland and the Myceneans were really part of that
+colonized the mainland and the Mycenaeans were really part of that

 civilization.
-Others believed that the Myceneans were a totally different
+Others believed that the Mycenaeans were a totally different

 culture and the artifacts that suggest Minoan influences were actually